shaps80/iMessageStyleReveal/README.md

 Installation
 --------------

-To install, either copy the category into your project or add it to your podfile.
+To install, either copy the category `UITableView+SPXRevealAdditions.h` into your project or add it to your podfile.

 pod 'SPXRevealableView'